xavicampa/appsync-workshop/README.md

 python -m http.server 3000
 ```

-## Option 2: using `npm start` (requires NodeJS)
+## Option 2: using `npm start`.
+Requires [NodeJS](https://nodejs.org/en)
 ```bash
 cd src
 npm start
 ```

 # First time login
 Once the web is running locally, it should then be possible to visit [http://localhost:3000](http://localhost:3000) in your browser.

-Login into the application using the `admin` and `person1` credentials (specified in the output of the `provision.sh` script above).
+Login into the application using the `admin`, `person1` and `person2` credentials (specified in the output of the `provision.sh` script above).
 You will be prompted to change password upon the first login of each identity.
 Use a password that you'll remember (or use a password manager), as you'll have to enter it when changing identities.

 # Initial functionality
 The user pool contains two groups, `admin` and `guest`, and three identities, `admin`, `person1` and `person2`. `admin` user is member of the `admin` group, `person1` is member of the `guest` group, `person2` does not belong to any groups.